About the Liberian Education Advancement Program:

 After years of civil war and Ebola, Liberia’s public schools were failing; school buildings were falling apart, and not a single child passed the college entrance exam there in 2014.

-President Sirleaf’s Government showed bold leadership and designed an innovative program that stepped up to the challenge.
+Former President Sirleaf’s Government showed bold leadership and designed an innovative program that stepped up to the challenge.
 The Liberian Minister of Education launched Partnership Schools for Liberia (PSL), an initiative that envisaged non-state partners and the Government working together to build truly powerful public schools.

 In the first year, over 20,000 Liberian students attended measurably improved schools and learned 60% more than traditional public school students.
 The Center for Global Development found increases in attendance, satisfaction and, other exciting outcomes as well.
+A 3 year RCT by Innovations Poverty Action and the Center for Global Development found that overall the program provided a 0.26 standard deviations (SD’s) in English and 0.35 SD’s in maths; equating to more than a year of additional learning.

 About the Liberian Education Achievement Resource Network: